Peperomia hope [pep-er-ROH-mee-uh, HOPE] is a hybrid between peperomia quadrifolia and peperomia deppeana.

 If the plant is facing the problem of overwatering, it will start showing discolored leaves and flowers.

 For this, make sure to water the plant when the soil is dry.

 Overwatering also causes scab-like protrusions on the plant’s leaves.

 Peperomia Hope Use

-It looks great kept on desktop or a windowsill.
+It looks great kept on a desktop or a windowsill.